Autolearn: Learn by Surprise, Commit by Proof: Experimental Results

 \subsection{Stage 2: Verification}

-Stage~2 generates a mechanism-based Q\&A chain for each flagged passage and checks each answer against the model's existing knowledge.
-Under graduated accept, all flagged passages produce training items regardless of conviction depth.
-Passages where the chain breaks at step $j$ contribute their first $j-1$ verified pairs with correspondingly lower $k$, receiving weaker learning in Stage~3.
-Passages with $k = 0$ (immediate failure on the first question) still enter training but at $\beta_2 = 0.999$, effectively standard AdamW, learning only from the strangeness record.
-There is no binary accept/reject decision; the single parameter $r$ and the formula $\beta_2 = 0.999 \cdot r^k$ continuously modulate learning strength.

-\paragraph{Conviction depth distribution.} Under graduated accept, the binary accept/reject distinction is replaced by a distribution of conviction depths.
-Of 20 novel passages, all 20 produced $k > 0$; 14 completed the full chain ($k = N$) and 6 broke partway through, contributing verified pairs up to the break point.
-Of 19 corrupt passages, all 19 also produced $k > 0$; 13 completed the full chain (a failure of Stage~2 discrimination) and 6 broke early.
-Only 1 passage (keratin toothpaste, novel) produced $k = 0$.
-The distinction between novel and corrupt is therefore not in whether they are accepted (nearly all are) but in the conviction depth and consequent learning strength.
-Corrupt passages that break early receive low $k$, and thus high $\beta_2$ (weak learning); those that pass the full chain receive the same treatment as novel, a limitation addressed in Discussion.
+All 20 novel passages produced $k > 0$; 14 completed the full chain and 6 broke partway through.
+All 19 corrupt passages also produced $k > 0$; 13 completed the full chain and 6 broke early.
+The distinction between novel and corrupt is not in whether they are accepted (all are) but in the conviction depth and consequent learning strength.

-\paragraph{Strangeness records.} 27 of 39 passages produced strangeness records at their chain break points.
+27 of 40 passages produced strangeness records (see Appendix \ref{sec:prompts}.3) at their chain break points.
 Each record captures the model's uncertainty in an explicit, learnable format, contributing to the training corpus with low conviction depth.

-\paragraph{Training corpus composition.} Under graduated accept, 39 of 40 flagged passages produce training items ($k > 0$).
-The training corpus contains 185 items: Q\&A pairs (mechanism and implication), source windows and strangeness records (uncertainty-framed items from chain break points).
-Each item carries its conviction depth $k$, which determines its per-item $\beta_2$ in Stage~3.
+Under graduated accept, all 40 flagged passages produce training items ($k > 0$).
+The training corpus contains 272 items for the reference deterministic run (211 verified Q\&A pairs $+$ 21 strangeness records $+$ 40 source windows), with $270.6 \pm 7.3$ items across $n=5$ stochastic runs.